Cricket in Argentina: History

 The BACC had moved to Palermo in 1864, where the club would remain until 1948 when a fire destroyed its buildings.
-Due to the yellow fever epidemic that devastated Buenos Aires in 1870, much of the British residents in the city moved to suburban areas, such as Flores (that was not part of the city of Buenos Aires by then) and Lomas de Zamora among other districts.
+Due to the yellow fever epidemic that devastated Buenos Aires in 1870, much of the British residents in the city moved to suburban areas, such as Flores (that was not part of the city of Buenos Aires by then), Lomas de Zamora, and Quilmes among other districts.
 In those areas other cricket clubs, such as Chascomús Cricket Club and Adela Cricket Club, were formed.

 In Lomas de Zamora, the Lomas Cricket Club (not to be confused with Lomas Athletic Club) was established in 1872, the same than Flores Cricket Club in Flores.
 In 1873 a third game between BACC and MVCC was played, ending in a tie.

 In the rest of Argentina more cricket institutions were founded, being Córdoba, Rosario, Lomas de Zamora, Quilmes and Flores some of the most important centres for the practise of the sport.
 All of those clubs were exclusively for members of the British community, who contributed to keep the institutions active.

 In BACC, the field was used for cricket during summer, and for the rest of the year it was rented for association football, rugby union and athletics.
 Those sports were played informally so they were not ruled by then.
 In 1875, the Parque 3 de Febrero was opened and the government of Argentina allowed BACC to keep its location in those land.
 As a retribution, the club named former president Domingo Sarmiento honorary member.
 In 1877 the BACC played its first match against Rosario Cricket Club.
 That same year, "Caballito College Cricket Club" was the first cricket institution founded entirely by Argentine natives ("criollos").

 By 1878 Lomas CC and Flores CC had disappeared, only BACC remaining in Buenos Aires.
 The club organized matches played by members of the club on both sides, due to the lack of rivals from other institutions.

 The first official competition was organized in 1897, being Lomas the champion.
 This was the first step to the creation of a national body, which would be finally established in 1913 with the name of "Asociación de Cricket Argentino".

 The decade of the 1940s is considered the golden age of the sport in Argentina due to the arrive of professional English players contributed to improve the level of the local championship, being even compared with the English cricket.
 When World War II began, most of the British players joined the British Army, leaving Argentina.
 This caused the level of the game decreased.